PetLucy/LunaHR-Linux/README.md

 If you have connection issues, please unpair and re-pair the device and try again.<br/>
 I will continue to try and smooth out any bugs in the connection process as much as I can.

-### Avatar (mostly coppied from the main branch README)
+### Avatar (mostly copied from the main branch README)
 The needed prefabs are in the unitypackages (see links above and in releases section).
 Avatar setup is as simple as any other VRCFury asset, and you should be able to drag and drop them onto your avatar.

-*Please note that I did not create these prefabs and all credit should go to the original creator ImLunaUwU*
+*Please note that I did not create these prefabs; all credit should go to the original creator ImLunaUwU*

 Before importing the unitypackage, please make sure you already have Poiyomi Toon (or Poi Pro) installed.
 Alternatively, if you do not want to use Poi, you'd lack the BPM effect unless you set it up yourself.